anderson-aristotle/html-css-bootstrap-layout/README.md

 ## Demo: Mobile-first Layout

-Let's get some firsthand experience writing Bootstrap.
-Using the documentation we discussed earlier, we can make a simple grid in the `index.html` file located in this repo with the col-#, col-sm-#, col-md-#, and col-lg-# classes.
+Let's get some firsthand experience with Bootstrap.
+In the `index.html` file located in this repo, there is a simple grid that's been created with the col-#, col-sm-#, col-md-#, and col-lg-# classes.
+Before we look at the demo in the browser, let's open up the file in Atom and examine the HTML and CSS classes that have been added to it.

 ## Lab: Mobile-first Layout